-TAASSC first identifies POS tags, and then establishes dependencies to identify constructions (see Kyle 2016, 35-43 for a detailed discussion).
-As reported in previous studies, e.g., Römer and Berger (2019), there were correlations between CEFR levels and lemma-frequency (LF) (r=-.394), construction-frequency (CF) (r=.108), lemma-construction frequency (LFC) per million (r=-.115) and collexemes (r=-.200).
-The statistically significant findings (p=.00) suggest that the correlation between proficiency and indices is real.
-The weak correlation shows that the contribution proficiency makes among other indices is relatively smaller.
-To interpret the practical effects of proficiency on these indices it is possible to observe the r^2 scores (LF r^2 = .155, CF r^2 = .012, LFC permillion $r^2 = .013$, collexemes $r^2 = .040$).
-As such, an increasing proficiency would account for 15.5% of the variance in lemma-frequency, 1.2% in construction-frequency, 1.3% in lemma-construction frequency per million, and 4% in collexemes in learner corpora.
+TAASSC first identifies part-of-speech (POS) tags, and then establishes dependencies to identify constructions (see Kyle 2016, 35-43 for a detailed discussion).
+As reported in previous studies, e.g., Römer and Berger (2019), there were correlations between CEFR levels and lemma-frequency (r = -.394), construction-frequency (r = .108), lemma-construction frequency per million (r = -.115) and collexemes (r = -.200).
+The statistically significant findings (p = .00) suggest that the correlation between proficiency and the various indices is real.
+The weak correlation shows that the contribution of proficiency among other indices is relatively smaller.
+To interpret the practical effects of proficiency on these indices we can examine the $r^2$ scores (LF $r^2 = .155$ , CF $r^2 = .012$ , LFC\permillion $r^2 = .013$ , collexemes $r^2 = .040$ ).
+As such, an increasing proficiency would account for 15.5% of the variance in lemma-frequency, 1.2% in constructionfrequency, 1.3% in lemma-construction frequency per million and 4% in collexemes in learner corpora.
 Although the effect sizes are small, these correlations can be interpreted as follows.
 As proficiency increases, students' use of common or highly frequent verbs decreases.
-This has been reported as being a predictor of being a proficient writer, as lexical diversity essentially increases (e.g., McCarthy and Jarvis 2010).
-CF also shows a positive correlation and this indicates that learners use a higher variety of constructions as proficiency increases.
-This is not surprising as previous studies also report similar findings of low proficiency students using a set of fixed constructions (see Römer 2019).
-LFC per million supports the findings here regarding CF and LF, and suggests that on average, as proficiency increases, students gradually decrease their use of highly frequent lemma construction combinations.
+This has been reported as being a predictor of being a proficient writer, in that it signifies that lexical diversity effectively increases (e.g., McCarthy and Jarvis 2010).
+CF also shows a positive correlation and this indicates that learners use a greater variety of constructions as proficiency increases.
+This is not surprising, as previous studies also report similar findings of low proficiency students using a set of fixed constructions (see Römer 2019).
+LFC per million supports the findings here regarding CF and LF, and suggests that on average, as proficiency increases, students gradually decrease their use of highly frequent lemma-construction combinations.
 Per million in this index is computed based on the corpus analyzed in the study and not against a reference corpus.
 Finally, there seems to be an inverse correlation between increasing proficiency and lemma-construction combinations, i.e., collexemes.
-It indicates that speakers use verbs that are less attracted to the constructions and as such they move away from formulaic and fixed expressions towards a more varied writing.
-To see if this increase or decrease for the above-mentioned indices holds across all CEFR levels, a multivariate analysis with the contrast option (K Matrix) is run.
+This indicates that speakers use verbs that are less attracted to the constructions and as such they move away from formulaic and fixed expressions towards a more varied writing vocabulary.
+To see if this increase or decrease for the above-mentioned indices holds across all CEFR levels, a multivariate analysis with the contrast option (K Matrix) was run.
 The contrast option helps with contrasting the findings for each variable across independent variables, i.e., CEFR levels.
-Table 4 shows CEFR level comparisons, all of which show statistical significance except for LFC permillion from A2 onward.
-The p-values become clearer in light of descriptive statistics for each index (see appendix).
-LF drastically decreases until B2, where it increases again, but nosedives at C1 at an all time low.
-The increase at B2 may have been due to task requirements where learners may have used more high frequency words.
-CF increases until A2 and then decreases until B2, and reaches its all time high at C1.
+Table 4 shows CEFR level comparisons, all of which show statistical significance except for LFC\permillion from A2 onward.
+The p-values become clearer in light of descriptive statistics for each index (see the appendix).
+LF drastically decreases until B2, where it increases again, but then nosedives once more at C1 and hits an all-time low.
+The increase at B2 may be due to task requirements that encouraged learners use more high frequency words.
+CF increases until A2 and then decreases until B2 and reaches its all-time high at C1.